 Skills Required: Beginner.
 You’ll learn how to make a bench the easiest way possible.
 I believe the most difficult part of this DIY project is using a table saw, which isn’t really hard (take your time!).

-Every porch or outdoor space needs a DIY outdoor bench, at least that’s what Steve and I decided the other day.
+Every porch or outdoor space needs a bench, at least that’s what Steve and I decided the other day.
 Actually Steve has had the concept for this beautiful bench in his head for a while.

-He had looked around at garden benches and wanted to make something without screws and hardware . . . completely with adhesive.
 Yet he had some other qualifications as well – the bench had to be modern, inexpensive, load bearing (no falling apart please), and look great.
 We also wanted it to be an easy woodworking project so anyone could do it.

 This DIY outdoor bench project meets all those qualifications and more!